tianshu-Michael-yu/tianshu-Michael-yu.github.io/_posts/2025-10-07-learning-objective-of-llm.md

 So our goal is to maximize this product.
 But these probability numbers are extremely small.
 Multiply them together would be close to zero and subject to the hardware round off problem.
 Instead, we take the log of that probability.
-There're two nice thing about log.
-It's monotonically increasing, meaning that maximize probability is the same as maximize its log. log turns very small number to much managerable number.
+There're two nice things about log.
+It's monotonically increasing, meaning that maximizing probability is the same as maximizing its log. log turns very small numbers to much more manageable numbers.
 So we can write our objective function in a more manageable way.

 $$